tomsabu444/News-App/README.md

 1. **Set up environment variables**

-    Create a `.env` file in the `server/functions` directory with the following content:
+    Create a `.env` file in the `functions` directory with the following content:

     ```plaintext
     GNEWS_APIKEY=your_gnews_api_key